Skip to content

 Feeling Agency (FoA) connects us to the world around us.
 It is often described as "the feeling of being in control, of being the source of ones thoughts, actions and their consequences."
 And equivalent to many feelings, we mostly don't notice Agency when we think, move or interact.

 One well-known model about the source of this feeling of being in control is the comparator-model.
 This model works on the assumption that we constantly make predictions about our body and our world around us.
-Especially when we act, we feed a copy of the efferece signal (which we send to our muscles to move them) into a feed-forward model.
+Especially when we act, we feed a copy of the efferece signal (which we send to our muscles to move them) into a feed-forward model in our brain.
 This feed-forward model then predicts not only the outcome of this action, the resulting state, but also the corresponding sensory consequences: When I touch the hot oven, it will hurt.

 This predicted sensory consequence is then compared to what we actually sense.
 If they match, we feel Agency and everything goes as expected.